Priyanshu-1477/Priyanshu-1477/README.md

 ## 📫 Reach Me

 - 💬 Open to collaboration, ideas, and mentorship
-- 📧 [Add your email here or link to socials]
+- 📧 prmahatha@gmail.com
-- 🧠 DM me if you're building cool Linux tools or automations
+- 🧠 DM me if you're building Linux tools or automations

 ---